 Is Email Marketing Still Effective?

 Email marketing is still a key pillar in marketing communication, and it’s not going away anytime soon.
-For entrepreneurs and smaller organizations that rely heavily on email marketing, deliverability is one of those things that plagues them.
-Without a hefty budget to spend on dedicated email deliverability software and employees, it may seem harder and harder to stay out of the spam folder… because it is.
+For entrepreneurs and smaller organizations that rely heavily on email marketing, deliverability is one of those things that plague them.
+If you have the resources to utilize an Email Marketing Software tool, there are many options to choose from, but without a hefty budget to spend on dedicated email deliverability software and employees, it may seem harder and harder to stay out of the spam folder… because it is.

-In this post, I’ll give you 4 simple ways to immediately increase your email deliverability without having to invest in any additional tools.
+In this post, I’ll give you four simple ways to immediately increase your email deliverability without having to invest in any additional tools.

 Why is Email Deliverability Important?

 You may think that email marketing is a dying industry, but it still is one of the most inexpensive forms of marketing communication with the highest ROI.
+Email deliverability is crucial to the success of your email marketing campaign.
 On average, companies (that do it right) see between a 2.5% - 5% conversion rate on their email marketing efforts.

-Email service providers (ESPs), like Gmail & Outlook, are becoming smarter and continue to move towards a better user experience through more intelligent filters and different innovative inboxes like the Promo folder in Gmail.
+Email service providers (ESPs), like Gmail & Outlook, are becoming more intelligent and continue to move towards a better user experience through new filters and different innovative inboxes like the Promo folder in Gmail.